 "Then, the study notes that this correlation has gone down, due to a large group of students who don’t show this pattern - they get the homework right by copying it, then get the exam question wrong anyway."

 A few years back, I helped my daughter with her molecular biology collegiate homework.
-I don't have any background in molecular biology, but I would work through most level 100 homework by finding the answer on the internet, then using the textbook to work backward to why that was the answer.
+I don't have any background in molecular biology, but I could work through most level 100 homework by finding the answer on the internet, then using the textbook to work backward to why that was the answer.
 It is *amazing* how easy it is to get the answers for specific questions off the internet - I could answer almost every specific question by Googling it.
 There's really no reason not to get 100% on most homework, but I imagine it takes some discipline to work through *why* a particular answer is correct instead of just copying and pasting it.

 I was born in 1983, I have no kids, I basically never interact with kids.
 So, real-world vibe check: